-Under this approach, companies with an Ex DTA RBC ratio of 200% of ACL or less would derive no benefit from DTAs in excess of those recoverable from past taxes.
+Under this approach, companies with an Ex DTA RBC ratio of 200% of ACL or less would derive no benefit from DTAs.
 Companies with an Ex DTA RBC ratio over 500% would have an RBC charge of 1% of the Covered DTA Amount (assuming elimination of current capping procedures) and companies in between those two levels would have a charge that grades uniformly from one extreme to the other, depending on the Ex DTA RBC ratio.